MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/set-authentication-identity.md

 # Local authentication, registration, and other settings

 > [!IMPORTANT]
-> - We recommend that you use the [Azure Active Directory B2C (Azure AD B2C)](configure-azure-ad-b2c-provider.md) identity provider for authentication and deprecate the local identity provider for your portal.
+> - We recommend that you use the [Configure the Azure Active Directory B2C provider in Power Pages](azure-ad-b2c-provider.md) identity provider for authentication and deprecate the local identity provider for your website.
 More information: [Migrate identity providers to Azure AD B2C](migrate-identity-providers.md)
-> - Configuring local authentication requires that you use the [Portal Management app](configure-portal.md) to configure the required site settings manually.
+> - Configuring local authentication requires that you use the [Portal Management app](../../configure/portal-management-app.md)to configure the required site settings manually.

 The portals feature provides authentication functionality built on the [ASP.NET Identity](https://www.asp.net/identity) API.
 ASP.NET Identity is in turn built on the [OWIN](https://www.asp.net/aspnet/overview/owin-and-katana) framework, which is also an important component of the authentication system.
 The services provided include: